Updated

 Managed IT Services Pricing in Oakville

-On-site IT support in Oakville typically arrives within two to four hours for priority issues.
-Oakville’s proximity to both the Toronto and Hamilton offices means technicians can reach Lakeshore Road or Upper Middle Road locations quickly.
-Remote troubleshooting resolves most tickets in under 30 minutes, reserving on-site visits for hardware failures.
+On-site IT support in Oakville is dispatched for priority issues that cannot be resolved remotely.
+Oakville’s position on the QEW between the Toronto and Dundas (Hamilton-area) offices means technicians can reach Lakeshore Road or Upper Middle Road locations when hardware needs hands on it.
+Most tickets are handled remotely, reserving on-site visits for hardware failures.

-Fusion charges $180 to $250 per user per month for fully managed IT services in Oakville.
+Fusion bills fully managed IT in Oakville on a fixed per-user monthly basis.
 No hidden fees, no per-incident surcharges.
-One predictable monthly cost covers monitoring, help desk, security, patching, and strategic planning.
+One predictable monthly cost covers monitoring, help desk, security, patching, and strategic planning, with a fixed-fee assessment to scope your environment first.

 Co-managed IT is priced separately based on scope.
 Contact us for a custom quote →